-- [6] The Complainant introduced the subject property in Heritage Meadows Power Centre.
-The property is assessed with a 6.00% Cap rate and a Rent rate of \$14.00/sf. - [7] Issue One (Cap Rate): The Cap rate for Power Centres has been calculated by the City of Calgary based on two 2012 sales of properties in the Crowfoot Crossing Power Centre.
+- [5] The Complainant introduced the subject property in Beacon Hill Power Centre.
+The property is assessed with a 6.00% Cap rate and the Winners portion of the assessment is a Big Box (40,001-80,000 sf) assessed at a Rent rate of \$14.00/sf. - [6] Issue One (Cap Rate): The Cap rate for Power Centres has been calculated by the City of Calgary based on two 2012 sales of properties in the Crowfoot Crossing Power Centre.
 The Complainant argued that not only are these two sales from the same location, but they were arranged at the same time.
-Altus does not believe that they are an accurate representation of typical Calgary Power Centre properties. - [8] In their 2014 Altus Power Centre Capitalization Rate Summary (C1 p27) the Complainant introduced two additional sales of Power Centre properties.
+Altus does not believe that they are an accurate representation of typical Calgary Power Centre properties. - [7] Altus introduced two additional sales of Power Centre properties.
 One is Community Natural Foods at 850 Crowfoot Cr NW and the other is Harper's Tire/Enterprise at 155 Crowfoot Wy NW.
 The sales, with Cap rates of 6.03% and 8.60%, were registered on May 30, 2012 and June 26, 2012 respectively.
-Including these two sales in the calculation of a typical Cap rate resulted in a Mean Cap rate of 6.63% and a Median Cap rate of 6.41%. - [9] As well, Altus included the sale of the Sunridge Sears building at 3320 Sunridge Way NE registered on January 19, 2011 with a Cap rate of 6.55% to support the requested Cap rate of 6.5%.
+Including these two sales in the calculation of a typical Cap rate resulted in a Mean Cap rate of 6.63% and a Median Cap rate of 6.41%. - [8] As well, Altus included the sale of the Sunridge Sears building at 3320 Sunridge Way NE registered on January 19, 2011 with a Cap rate of 6.55% to support the requested Cap rate of 6.5%.

-[10] Issue Two (Rent Rate): The Complainant presented the Citywide Big Box 40,001 - 80,000 sf study used by the City of Calgary (C1, p22).
+- [9] Issue Two (Rent Rate): The Complainant presented the Citywide Big Box 40,001 80,000 sf study used by the City of Calgary (C1, p23).
 It uses six leases ranging from \$11.00/sf to \$16.65/sf.
-The Complainant presented documentation to show that some of the leases were recently changed and that the new rent rates supported a lower Rent rate.

-- [11] Altus introduced a table (C1, p23) with the same six leases used by the City of Calgary plus an additional lease (Sears Home, Brentwood).
-The Complainant sorted the lease values by the dates they were established, arguing that the newer leases showed a median Rent rate of \$12.50. - [12] Altus argued that the Sears Home in Brentwood shares a common wall with the enclosed mall but has a separate entrance and is not actually a part of the mall, therefore it is more like a Big Box store in a Power Centre than an anchor for an enclosed mall. - [13] Altus isolated four leases which were more recent by their judgment and asked that the Board use the median (\$12.50/sf) of these leases as the typical Rent rate for Big Box stores 40,000 sf to 80,000 sf.
+The Complainant presented documentation to show that some of the leases were recently changed and that the new rent rates supported a lower Rent rate. - [10] Altus introduced a table (C1, p29) with the same six leases used by the City of Calgary plus an additional lease (Sears Home, Brentwood).
+The Complainant sorted the lease values by the dates they were established, arguing that the newer leases showed a median Rent rate of \$12.50. - [11] Altus argued that the Sears Home in Brentwood shares a common wall with the enclosed mall but has a separate entrance and is not actually a part of the mall, therefore it is more like a Big Box store in a Power Centre than an anchor for an enclosed mall. - [12] Altus isolated four leases which were more recent by their judgment and asked that the Board use the median among these leases as the typical Rent rate for Big Box stores 40,000 sf to 80,000 sf.